-Dogs make up the majority of my pet photography sessions, but I love photographing all types of animals and birds, both domestic and in the wild.
+Dogs make up the majority of my pet photography sessions, but I love photographing all types of animals and birds, both domestic, farm and in the wild.

-Some basic obedience training in relation to sit, stand and stay commands definitely help the session go more smoothly, however if your dog is not the most obedient, don’t worry, we will still get some great photos... it might just take a little more time and patience.
+Some basic obedience training in relation to sit, stand and stay commands definitely help the session go more smoothly, with outcomes similar to those featured throughout this website, however, if your dog is not fully trained we will still get some great photos.
+It might just take a little more time and patience and a longer lens.
 I’ll spend some time with your dog before I start shooting, to build rapport and get them used to my camera, and so I get some cuddles too!
 I have lots of tricks up my sleeve to get their undivided attention.

-Your dog’s safety is my number one priority during the session.
-Don’t worry about having to keep your dog on lead... most of the time the lead can be removed in in the post-processing stage.
-I bring a lead on hand which is thinner than your average lead, and I’ll show you how to hold it so it can be photoshopped easily out of your final images.
+Your dog’s safety is my number one priority during the session and most dogs I photograph are on lead.
+Generally, the lead can be removed in the post-processing stage.
+I have a lead on hand which is thinner than your average lead, and I’ll show you how to hold it so it can be photoshopped easily out of your final images.

 You know your dog better than anyone, and I want to make sure the photos reflect how you see and love your dog.
 Check to see if they need a wash or brush prior to the session, especially checking if they need a light trim around the eyes if they have longer fur as we want to make sure the windows to their souls are definitely highlighted to their photos.

 Avoid feeding them just prior to the session as I want them to be responsive to my treats.
 I provide free-range chicken jerky that I prepare myself as I don’t like using manufactured products.
 If you would prefer, you can bring along your dog’s favourite treats if they are a fussy eater or have special dietary requirements.